Healthcare Supply Chain

 Continuous Improvement

 Synonymous with process, continuous improvement simply means always improving.
-Processes are documented, continuously improve these processes, add value-added rigor, and eliminate wasteful activities over time.
+Processes are documented, continuously improving these processes, adding value-added rigor, and eliminating wasteful activities over time.

 This can be an employee-led, ongoing effort to promote incremental improvements, frequently referred to as Kaizen.
 While it requires a commitment to building a culture, it applies to processes, products, services, and technology.